-Get ready to be transported to the tastiest taqueria courtesy of tonight’s riff on a classic chili verde.
-Upgrading the usual green salsa and jalapeño, our chef’s added Southwest-spiced turkey and hearty cannellini beans to the mix.
-They topped it all off with a dollop of sour cream and more green salsa, because everything about your chili verde should be both slurpable and dippable.
+Get ready for a flavor explosion, courtesy of tonight’s riff on a classic chili verde.
+Upgrading the usual green chile and tomatillo stew, our chefs added Southwest-spiced turkey and hearty cannellini beans to the mix.
+They topped it all off with a dollop of sour cream and green salsa, because everything about your chili verde should be both slurpable and dippable.
 Prepare yourself for a big ol’ spoonful of deliciousness.

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.